Our current turnaround time is 24-48 hours!*

-California Institute of Technology (Caltech) 2023-24 Supplemental Essay Prompt Guide
+California Institute of Technology (Caltech) 2024-25 Supplemental Essay Prompt Guide

-California Institute of Technology (Caltech) 2023-24 Application Essay Question Explanations
+California Institute of Technology (Caltech) 2024-25 Application Essay Question Explanations

 Supplemental Essay Type(s): Community, Activity, Oddball, Why, Short Answer

-Because of the rigorous courses in the core curriculum, Caltech students don’t declare a major until the end of their first year.
+Caltech has a rigorous core curriculum and students don’t declare a major until the end of their first year.
 However, some students arrive knowing which academic fields and areas already most excite them, or which novel fields and areas they most want to explore.

 If you had to choose an area of interest or two today, what would you choose?

 There’s only one trick to selecting a major or generating a straightforward list of your academic interests: be honest.
 If you already know what you want to major in or have it narrowed down to two choices, you’re set!
 Don’t waste time trying to strategize because choosing anything other than your true interests would be a misrepresentation of who you are and a disservice to yourself and the admissions office.
-This assignment will, no doubt, be most challenging for the undecideds, but ask yourself: how can you use this opportunity to reveal something about what excites you intellectually or academically?
+This assignment will, no doubt, be most challenging for the undecideds, but ask yourself: how can I use this opportunity to reveal something about what excites me intellectually or academically?

 You’ve only got 200 words, but if you chose wisely in the previous question, answering this one should be easy as pie.
 Whether you listed one or two interests, your goal here is to tell a cohesive story about your intellectual curiosity.
 Ideally, you should try to recount an anecdote that illustrates your engagement with your chosen field or demonstrates your ability to link together seemingly disparate fields.
 Perhaps you’re interested in both philosophy and astrophysics because each offers a way for you to contemplate our place in the universe.
 This is a great opportunity for you to explain how your intellectual interests relate to who you are as a person.
 Don’t waste it!

-For these two short answer responses, we recommend using concrete sensory details to pull your reader into the story.
-Strong responses will not only describe the project at hand, but also make the readers feel like they’re in the room where it happened (“the room where it happened” – Hamilton).
-What about the project captured your attention and curiosity?
+Now, for question two, think about a project you’ve done more recently that captured your attention and curiosity.
+What excited you about it?
 How did you develop your skills or interest in STEM as a result of your participation?
-How did this experience lay the foundation for your future STEM-related pursuits?
-If you’re applying to Caltech, we’re willing to bet you have a few experiences to choose from, so we recommend writing about the two that were most intellectually engaging for you.
+If you’re applying to Caltech, we’re willing to bet you have a few experiences to choose from, so we recommend writing about the one that was most intellectually engaging for you.

 The creativity, inventiveness, and innovation of Caltech’s students, faculty, and researchers have won Nobel Prizes and put rovers on Mars.
-But Techers also imagine smaller scale innovations every day, from new ways to design solar cells to how to 3D print dorm decor.
+But Techers also imagine smaller-scale innovations every day, from new ways to design solar cells to how to 3D-print dorm decor to experimenting in the kitchen.
 How have you been a creator, inventor, or innovator in your own life?
-This question can be answered as a written response (200-250 words).*
+(Min: 200 / Max: 250 words)

 Admissions is seeking to invite movers and shakers to campus who are excited and motivated to turn their dreams into reality.
 Whether you’ve been experimenting with robotics or spending your summers researching ways to integrate renewable energy into daily life, this is the place to share your story.
-Show admissions that you are not only planning to be an innovator, but have already taken steps to incorporate this approach in your day-to-day activities.
+Show Admissions that you are not only planning to be an innovator, but have already taken steps to incorporate this approach in your day-to-day activities.
 The more specific details you can incorporate into your essay, the more sincere and personal it will feel (and be!).

 We know, we know … you see optional and start to wonder if we mean it.
 But in this section, we truly do!
 See these as completely optional opportunities to show us more of your personality.